anon-blue/anon.blue/README.txt

 01011101010000101000010100010010110111101001000000100111101001001010010100000101
 01010101010101001010IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII
-                  What the fuck did you just faucking syaay to me, yu lirttle bi tch I'll have you know that i graduated top of my class on the nayvy aaaaaaaaaaa aaaaaaaaaawwwwwwwwwww  ???
+                  What the fuck did you just faucking syaay to me, yu lirttle bi tch I'll have you know that i graduated top of my class on the nayvy seals Iand I have over 300 confirmed kills in of al quaeda
                            I am lord SFDFDFFDDFAASDFDDDFDICK ASSE NIGGAANON.BLJA NNanon anon.blue anon.vlueadfy.
 Thus I should knee before your infinity.
 But I..
 .. won't.                                                             dEDWDWDDDy